 First Dornish War

-Aegon spent much of his reign consolidating his power by traveling throughout the Seven Kingdoms and building his capital at King's Landing.
+The remaining twenty-four years of Aegon's reign were peacefull.
+He spent much of his time consolidating his power by traveling throughout the Seven Kingdoms and building his capital at King's Landing.
 During his rule he tread carefully with the Faith of the Seven, so they would not oppose him.
 Aegon built a grand sept on Visenya's Hill and agreed to the construction of an even grander one known as the Sept of Remembrance on Rhaenys's Hill.

-Aegon found the Aegonfort was not suitable for a king, and it was torn to the ground in 35 AC.
+Towards the end of his reign, Aegon decided that the Aegonfort was not a suitable seat for a king.
+The structure was torn to the ground in 35 AC.
 Aegon moved his family and court back to Dragonstone, while he commanded the construction of what would later be called the Red Keep.
-It was rumored that Aegon placed Visenya in charge of the building of the Red Keep so that he would not have to suffer her presence on Dragonstone.
+Visenya was placed in charge of the building of the Red Keep, and it was rumored that Aegon had done this so that he would not have to suffer her presence on Dragonstone.
 The Iron Throne remained at the build site instead of Dragonstone, since it was too heavy to be moved.

 Small Council under Aegon I

 Although the small council would only be formed during the reign of Aegon’s grandson Jaehaerys I, Aegon had established his councillors early on.
 The following members are known:

 |Hand of the King||1 AC - 7 AC||Lord Orys Baratheon|